It's dangerous to go alone. Wait, what game are we talking about again?

 Welcome to the life after level 5, Pokémon Trainer.
 It doesn't matter if you're Instinct, Mystic, or Valor right now, it's a war zone out there.
 There has never been a game to receive quite as much 24/7/365 action as Pokémon Go.
 You can take over a Gym in most areas right now and have it reclaimed for another team before you make it down the street.
 It's intense, exciting, and if you're not constantly playing you could find yourself at a very real disadvantage.

 Unless, of course, you have this guide helping you out.
-We've collected a great list of tips, tricks, and sneaky little cheats to give you the upper hand when playing against other high level players out in the world.
+We've collected a great list of Pokémon go tips and tricks, and sneaky little Pokémon Go cheats to give you the upper hand when playing against other high level players out in the world.
 Are you ready for this?

 Focus on throw bonuses